Anderson (footballer, born 1985)

-Anderson Souza Ferreira (born 9 May 1985), also known as Anderson, is a former footballer who played as a defender.
+Anderson Souza Ferreira (born 9 May 1985), known simply as Anderson, is a former footballer who played as a defender.
 Born in Brazil, he has played for the Equatorial Guinea national team.

 Biography

 Anderson was born in Itabuna, a city located in the Brazilian state of Bahia.

 International career

 Anderson was one of the Brazilian-born naturalized Equatoguinean players by the Brazilian Antônio Dumas (Equatorial Guinea's former coach).
 Through his naturalization, he has been an international for the Equatoguinean national team on 25 March 2007.
 He played in an Africa Cup of Nations 2007 Qualifying match against Rwanda, in Malabo, a game which the national team won 3–1.
-Also he was called for other Africa Cup of Nations 2015 Qualifying match, against Rwanda in Kigali on 2 June 2007.
+Also he was called for other 2008 Africa Cup of Nations qualification match against Rwanda in Kigali on 2 June 2007.